WOFS-for-PM/WOFS/tests/README.md

 Till the 2022/5/23, I can't gurrantee the project can compliant with FIO or Linux Test Suites.

-This folder will perform generic test for HUNTER File system.
+This folder will perform generic test for WOFS File system.